dirtsimple/php-server/README.md

 * Configuration files are generated using [gomplate](https://github.com/hairyhenderson/gomplate) templates instead of `sed`, and boolean environment variables can be set to `true` or `false` , not just `1` or `0`
 * Your code can provide a `conf-tpl` directory with additional configuration files to be processed w/gomplate at container start time (or you can mount replacements for this image's configuration templates under `/tpl`)
 * Ready-to-use support for most PHP "front controllers" (as used by Laravel, Drupal, Symfony, etc.): just set `PHP_CONTROLLER` to `/index.php` and `WEBROOT` to the directory that contains it.
-* HTTPS is as simple as setting a `DOMAIN`, `GIT_EMAIL`, and `LETS_ENCRYPT=true`: registration is immediate and automatic, the certs are saved in a volume by default, and renewal can be accomplished with a cron job either inside or outside the container.
+* HTTPS is as simple as setting a `DOMAIN` and `LETS_ENCRYPT=my@email`: registration and renewals are immediate, painless, and 100% automatic.
+The certs are saved in a volume by default, and renewals happen on container restart, as well as monthly if you enable cron.
-* cron jobs are supported by setting `USE_CRON=true` and putting the job data in `/etc/crontabs/root` , `/etc/crontabs/nginx`, or a file in one of the `/etc/periodic/` subdirectories (via volume mount, startup script, `conf-tpl` or `/tpl` files)
+* cron jobs are supported by setting `USE_CRON=true` and putting the job data in `/etc/crontabs/nginx`, or a file in one of the `/etc/periodic/` subdirectories (via volume mount, startup script, `conf-tpl` or `/tpl` files)
 * You can set `SUPERVISOR_INCLUDES` to a space-separated list of supervisord .conf files to be included in the supervisor configuration
 * `php-fpm` pool parameters can be set with environment vars (`FPM_PM`, `FPM_MAX_CHILDREN`, `FPM_START_SERVERS`, `FPM_MIN_SPARE_SERVERS`, `FPM_MAX_SPARE_SERVERS`, `FPM_MAX_REQUESTS`)
 * nginx's `set_real_ip_from` is recursive, and supports Cloudflare (via `REAL_IP_CLOUDFLARE=true`) as well as your own load balancers/proxies (via `REAL_IP_FROM`)